March 11, 2015

 Noguchi’s Cosmic Connection to India, Captured on Film

-Isamu Noguchi’s early photographic expeditions to the subcontinent shaped much of his thinking about sculpture in late life.
+Isamu Noguchi’s early photographic expeditions to India shaped many of his later endeavors.

 In 1949, the artist Isamu Noguchi photographed Jantar Mantar, an eighteenth-century astronomical observatory in Jaipur, India.
 This image—of a marble-clad monument that measures local time, altitude, azimuths, and zenith distances—is one of many displayed at the Noguchi Museum in Queens, New York.

 All photographs courtesy the Noguchi Museum, New York

 “India is a place that taught me something about the various fundamental problems of sculpture,” the Japanese-American artist and designer Isamu Noguchi reminisced in a 1956 article in the magazine Geijutsu Shincho.
 “They bring the materials at hand to life more effectively.
 And they are shocking.
 In that respect they resemble modern art.”
 Noguchi’s particular genius—the marriage of organic form and early Modernism—was influenced by his childhood in Japan, a youthful stint in Paris, friends like Buckminster Fuller and the choreographer Martha Graham, and his travels around the world.
 In each of these, as his writings indicate, he sought ideas and emotions that resonated with the idea of modern life, but also pushed toward the future.